plp13/qman/README.md

 `zlib`.
 It uses the `meson` build system.
 Its manual page is written in Markdown, and is compiled using `pandoc`.

+> **:warning: Warning**
+>
-CAUTION: `pandoc` is written in Haskell and requires installing a large number of dependencies.
-These are only necessary for compiling Qman's manual page, and can be removed after building.
+> CAUTION: `pandoc` is written in Haskell and requires installing a large number
+> of dependencies.
+These are only necessary for compiling Qman's manual page,
+> and can be removed after building.

 The program is a front-end to GNU `man`, and therefore requires `man` and `groff` to be installed.
 In order for it to make sense, a Unix manual pages